A Side-By-Side Comparison of Different IRA Types

 In the U.S., employees and employers alike have many options to choose from.
 IRAs are an attractive choice for individuals who want to enjoy significant tax benefits while also saving for retirement.

 You might want to opt for a Traditional IRA, or you might look forward to the tax-free distributions you will get with a Roth IRA.
-Alternatively, if you are a small business owner, you might consider setting up a SEP IRA or a SIMPLE IRA, depending on the number of employees you have and how much you can commit to contributing.
+Alternatively, if you are a small business owner, you might consider setting up a SEP IRA or a SIMPLE IRA, depending on the number of employees you have and how much you can commit to contributing without overcontributing to IRAs or other retirement accounts.

 Working through the fundamental distinctions between these various accounts can make all the difference in how each penny you contribute grows until retirement.